-The nmap command can also be run from the WebUI using the menu option: Local Configuration > Execute Shell Command.
+The ping, nmap and curl commands can also be run from the WebUI using the menu option: Local Configuration > Execute Shell Command.

 • Check if there is a firewall preventing access to the Real Server.

 Requests are Not being Load Balanced as Expected